Call to reverse disabled grant scrapping

 They also want to see the "triangular system" that existed under the ILF preserved so an independent third party has a say on the care packages, rather than just the council and the recipient.

-Research by the BBC Wales Live programme suggests councils will find it difficult to fund the care:
+Research by BBC's Wales Live programme suggests councils will find it difficult to fund the care:

-- Flintshire said future funding would be "insufficient to meet the agreed needs and outcomes of former WILG recipients".
+- Flintshire said future funding would be "insufficient to meet the agreed needs and outcomes of former WILG recipients"

-- Caerphilly Council said the cost of future provision would be greater than the previously allocated grant.
+- Caerphilly Council said the cost of future provision would be greater than the previously allocated grant

-- Conwy said the hours of care people currently got would cost more under council social care.
+- Conwy said the hours of care people currently got would cost more under council social care

 But the Welsh Local Government Association said the WILG was "unfair" as new applicants were not eligible, and councils would ensure existing recipients got "appropriate care and support" in the future.